 When looking to replace your windows, look into the future energy efficiency of your windows as it regards your region of the country.
 The U.S. Department of Energy suggests windows with both the proper solar heat gain coefficient (SHGC) ratings (depending on your climate), and low U-factors.
 The U-factor measures the rate of heat transfer and identifies how well the window insulates.
 Windows with low heat transfer ratings will not only serve homeowners well during colder months by keeping the heat in, but in warmer months by reducing the amount of heat that transfers in from outside.

 Various types of window frames, glazing and glass can also determine the energy efficiency of a window.
-Talk with the team at Pella of Kansas City to better understand the specific benefits that different windows and glass options bring to your area of the country.
+Talk with the team at Pella of Overland Park to better understand the specific benefits that different windows and glass options bring to your area of the country.

 Installation dates are more flexible in winter